No-Hair Theorem in the Wake of Event Horizon Telescope: A framework suitable for strong field testing of NHT

 For simplicity, after now on we drop index 3 and use the label $\epsilon$ for the deformation parameter which is also called the hair parameter.
 Clearly, if $\epsilon=0$, the typical Kerr BH is restored.
 Although the possible value of the deformation parameter $\epsilon$ can be positive as well as negative, for the former case we will not have a Kerr like BH solution but instead, gives us a Kerr naked singularity.
-This statement can be verified by calculating the location of the event horizon of the underlying metric via finding the roots of the equation $g_{t\phi}^2-g_{tt}g_{\phi\phi}=0$, see Fig.\ref{BHcond}.
+This statement can be verified by calculating the location of the event horizon of the underlying metric via finding the roots of the equation $g_{t\phi}^2-g_{tt}g_{\phi\phi}=0$, see Fig. \ref{BHcond}.
 It is quite clear that for case of high rotation (as our main interest) $\epsilon>0$ address deformed Kerr naked singularity while $\epsilon<0$ denotes deformed Kerr BH solution.
 Given the fact that the shadow is not the mere feature of BHs, so throughout this paper, we will subject to test both as alternative options for the standard Kerr BH.
 Concerning the deformed Kerr BH solution of the metric (\ref{metric}), it is shown that regions outside the event horizon enjoy the regularity and lack of singularity up to maximum values of the dimensionless spin parameter $a_*=a/M$ \cite{Johannsen:2011dh}.
-This represents a well-behaved Kerr-like BH solution in everywhere regions outside of the event horizon which is not seen in most parametric metrics deviated from standard form.
+This represents a Kerr-like BH solution well-behaved in everywhere regions outside of the event horizon.

 The mention of two points here about $h(r,\theta)$ is worthy.
-First, chosen $h(r,\theta)$ in Eq. (\ref{hf}) does not damage properties stationary and axisymmetric of Kerr BH.
+First, chosen $h(r,\theta)$ in Eq. (\ref{hf}) does not damage the stationary and axisymmetric properties of Kerr BH.
 Second, in the presence of $h(r,\theta)$, the Einstein tensor of spacetime metric (\ref{metric}) is no longer zero.
 Namely, one has to consider the underlying spacetime metric as a vacuum spacetime of set of field equations modified relative to GTR.
-In other words, the metric (\ref{metric}) is extractable via a kind of perturbative manner in which one can regard varieties of possible departures expected from modified gravity theories on the Kerr solution.
+In other words, the metric (\ref{metric}) is extractable via a kind of perturbative manner in which one can in the Kerr solution embed the varieties of possible deviations expected from modified gravity theories.